LOCAL ROUNDUP: Ledford volleyball beats rival North

 HIGH SCHOOL FOOTBALL

-Several area high school football games will be played Thursday instead of Friday due to the threat of severe weather from Hurricane Ian.
-Among area games being played Thursday:
+Several area high school football games will be played tonight instead of Friday due to the threat of severe weather from Hurricane Ian.
+Among area games being played tonight:

 • Andrews at North Forsyth, 7